burke-md/tool-work/README.md

 The goals of this are:

 - [x] Use CI to run tests and gas efficiency report when code is pushed
-- [ ] Rework whitelist/allow list implementation (use Merkle tree)
+- [x] Rework whitelist/allow list implementation (use Merkle tree)
+- [x] Write appropriate tests for allowlist
 - [x] Examine current gas efficiency (gas efficiency to run on merge w/ CI)
-- [ ] Make any changes possible to improve gas efficiency See documentation/gasEfficiency.md for break down of changes and their effect.
+- [-] Make any changes possible to improve gas efficiency See documentation/gasEfficiency.md for break down of changes and their effect.

 ## Reports